Edessa: Late Antiquity

-Under the Sasanian emperor Kavad I (r.
-488–531), the Persians attacked Edessa, and according to Joshua the Stylite the shrine outside the walls set up in the 340s was burnt.
+Under the Sassanian emperor Kavad I (r.
+488–531), the Sasanids attacked Edessa.
+According to Joshua the Stylite the shrine outside the walls set up in the 340s was burnt by his troops.

 Edessa was rebuilt by Justin I (r.
 518–527), and renamed Justinopolis after him.
 The Greek historian Procopius, in his Persian Wars, describes the inscription of the Letter of Jesus's text on the city gates of Edessa, which he stated made the defences impregnable.

 An unsuccessful Sasanian siege occurred in 544.
 The city was taken in 609 by the Sasanian Empire, and retaken by Heraclius, but lost to the Muslim army under the Rashidun Caliphate during the Muslim conquest of the Levant in 638.